billaul/period/README.md

       @books = Book.where(published: Period.new(params[:from]..params[:to]))
     rescue ArgumentError => e
       # Period will handle mis-formatted date and incoherent period
-      # I18n is support for errors messages
+      # I18n is supported for errors messages
       flash[:alert] = e.message
     end
   end